 You heard someone say they loved their Roomba robot vacuum, and now you are wondering: Are iRobot Roombas worth it?
-Well, if you read my post: I May Be Frugal, But These Things Were Worth The Splurge, you know I splurged on a Roomba when I couldn’t keep up with our little ones and keeping the floors clean.
+Well, if you read my post: I May Be Frugal, But These Things Were Worth The Splurge, you know I splurged on a Roomba when I was struggling to keep up with our little ones and keep the floors clean.

-So while that spoils the secret that I absolutely think Roombas are worth it, there are some people who robot vacuums would NOT be good for.
+So while that spoils the secret that I think Roombas are worth it for many, there are some people who robot vacuums would NOT be good for.
 Hence, why you need to read the rest of this Roomba vacuum review.

 In this iRobot Roomba review, you will learn: